ChelomoLubliner/master_thesis_forensic_shoeprint/README.md

 # MSc.
 Thesis: Improving  spatial modeling of randomly acquired characteristics on outsoles

+For the Statistical part of the thesis please reference to this repository : https://github.com/ChelomoLubliner/rac-intensity

 - Please consider the code detail document.
 - There are two datasets, the old and the new.
 You can choose which dataset dataset to work with in globals.py file with OLD_DATASET = True/False
 - To run this code :